zachlim98/catbook/_posts/2020-09-20-Beating Endowus-Part1.md

   1. Who is Endowus: Singapore finance company, boasting data driven solutions and proprietary systems
  2. Problems
  	a.
-Inaccuracy/Unreliability of simulations: The accuracy of simluations/models are contingent on the accuracy of their input.
+Inaccuracy/Unreliability of simulations: The accuracy of simulations/models are contingent on the accuracy of their input.
 Running a model 1,000 or 1,000,000 times does not increase its forecasting accuracy if the inputs are flawed to begin with.
 Hence, Endowus' 1,000 simulation forecasts aren't that impressive.
 	b.
 Historical Returns + Fees: Historical returns (which is used by Endowus for projection) are never indicative or provide certainty about future returns.
 Also fees affect return rates.
-   3. Conclusion:
+   3. Conclusion: Nothing wrong with investment companies doing such projection but we, as consumers, must be mindful that they aren't always the most accurate thing

 # Knowing thy enemy